vmlayton87/JS-Interactive-Map/README.md

 coffee, restaurant, hotel, and market

-Next steps: need to create an event listener for the drop down menu selections.
+need to create an event listener for the drop down menu selections.

 read the documentation for leaflet maps and foursquare api. look for ways to add the 5 closest locations based on the category selected in the drop down menu.

+What I still want to do:
+render the map to show all markers at the same time when they are created. remove the preiously created markers when a new category is selected